Compare FREE Quotes on Loft Conversions

 Custom staircases, tailored to fit unique spaces or specific design requirements, can significantly increase cost.
 Prices for custom designs typically range from £2,000 to £5,000.

-Spiral staircases are a popular choice for loft conversions where space is limited.
-They offer a compact and aesthetically pleasing solution but can be more expensive due to the complexity of their design.
+Spiral staircase loft conversion is a popular choice where space is limited.
+Spiral stairs offer a compact and aesthetically pleasing solution but can be more expensive due to the complexity of their design.
 Costs for spiral staircases can range from £2,000 to £6,000.

 These prices can reach £10,000 or more for bespoke designs that demand premium materials and detailed craftsmanship.